Mamba-ZJP/deepfashion2-kps-agg-81/README.md

 ## Note
 - When I re-implement this repo, I find a confict between packages.
 Thus I **comment the evalution code**, which would cause some error.
 But this would not affect the training process.
 - The organization of this repo is a little bit messy, including the path.
+Hence, you might need to adjust by yourself, which is not difficult I think.

 ## Reference